open-source-archive/pathmux/CONTRIBUTING.md

 issues.
 If you find an existing issue relevant in any way, without any additional details, you can also use the GitHub 'reactions' feature to express your opinion.

-### Suggest a feature

-The same applies here as to the bug reports.

 ### Contribute to the code

 Please, code with us!
-On this project, we pragmatically but follow the GitHub workflow.
+On this project, we follow the GitHub workflow.
 The process looks roughly as the following:

 - check the list of open issues.
 Either assign an existing issue to yourself, or create a new one that you would like to work on and discuss your ideas and use cases;